All Episodes

 It doesn't happen very often.

-Amazing benefits for you in theory.
+Being the world hegemon has amazing benefits for you in theory.

-It has more benefits for your ruling class and eventually it's going to destroy your population.
+It has more benefits for your ruling class, and eventually it's going to destroy your population.

 tucker carlson